SAINTS may have to splash out a British record fee for a goalkeeper if they are to land Jack Butland.

 Saints will sign a keeper this summer having released Bartosz Bialkowski at the end of his contract.

-But, with such large sums of money being spoken about, it appears they may be looking for someone to take over from Kelvin Davis rather than find him a new understudy.
+But, with such large sums of money being spoken about, it appears they may be looking for someone to take over from Kelvin Davis rather than find him a

 Signing a young keeper may mean they play second fiddle for Davis, pictured right, for the time being with a view to being his long term successor.